Torann/lyften.com/source/projects/laravel-moderate/_doc/moderations.md

 ### Black Lists

-The black list is stored in a database.
-Which database table to used is specified in the config file under `blacklistTable`.
+The black list is stored in a number of places using the [Blacklist Drivers](/projects/laravel-moderate/doc/blacklist-drivers.html).
 Black list elements can be formed from Regular Expressions or a Character Sequence.

 **Examples:**